ciscoheat/superforms-web/src/routes/faq/+page.md

 ### How to handle file uploads?

-From version 2, file uploads are handled by Superforms, read more about it on the [file uploads](/concepts/files) page.
+From version 2, file uploads are handled by Superforms.
+Read all about it on the [file uploads](/concepts/files) page.

 ---